novotnyradek/fred-client/README.md

 ###### 0.1.0
 * Removed clientTransactionId attribute from constructors.
 Can be set using setClientTransactionId method on any request, otherwise will be generated automatically.
 * First version.
-* Possibility to connect to epp.demo.regtest.nic.cz from main method or your application
+* Possibility to connect to epp.demo.regtest.nic.cz from main method or your application.

 > Commands
 * Session management commands